-Our research lies at the intersection of two kinds of literature, those concerning $(s, S)$ inventory policy and analysis of related production decisions, and corporate environmental management and performance.
+Our research lies at the intersection of two literatures, those concerning (s, S) inventory policy and analysis of related production decisions, and corporate environmental management and performance.

-Regarding the $(s, S)$ periodic-review inventory model and analysis of related production decisions, an important stream of literature has emerged since the model's introduction by Arrow et al. (1951) and its consolidation by Scarf (1960).
+Regarding the (s, S) periodic-review inventory model and analysis of related production decisions, an important stream of literature has emerged since the model's introduction by Arrow, Harris, and Marschak (1951) and its consolidation by Scarf (1960).
 Consistent with many real-life scenarios, this model assumes fixed costs of ordering items or setting up a process.
-The $(s, S)$ policy, where $s$ is the ordering point and $S$ is the order-up-to level, can be described as follows: if, at a certain period, the initial inventory level, $x$ , is lower than the ordering point, $s$ , then an order equal to the difference between the order-up-to level, $S$ , and the initial inventory level, $x$ , should be placed, and otherwise no order should be placed.
-The optimal expressions of $s$ and $S$ are derived by minimizing a loss function representing the present value of the total expected lost sales incurred over a given time horizon for any initial inventory level.
+The (s, S) policy, where s is the ordering point and S is the order-up-to level, can be described as follows: if, at a certain period, the initial inventory level, x , is lower than the ordering point, s , then an order equal to the difference between the order-up-to level, S , and the initial inventory level, x , should be placed, and otherwise no order should be placed.
+The optimal expressions of s and S are derived by minimising a loss function representing the present value of the total expected lost sales incurred over a given time horizon for any initial inventory level.

-Perera and Sethi (2022) provide an exhaustive survey of $(s, S)$ policies in various settings, that is, discrete- and continuous-time reviews, finite- and infinite-time horizons, discounted- and average-cost objectives, backlogging and lost-sales settings, standard and generalized demand and cost structures, deterministic and stochastic delivery lead times, single- and multi-product settings, and coordinated pricing-inventory control.
-Among the most representative extensions are those relating to Markovian demand (Sethi & Cheng, 1997), demand Bayesian learning (Larson et al., 2001), generalized loss functions (Benkherouf & Sethi, 2010), lost sales (Bensoussan et al., 1983; Zipkin, 2008), multiple items (Silver, 1974), cutoff transaction size (Hollier et al., 1995), information delay (Bensoussan et al., 2009), deteriorating items (Ravichandran, 1995), supply chain management (Kelle & Milne, 1999), and competing suppliers (Fox et al., 2006).
-As in our study, some important papers assume a Wiener process demand where the Bellman equation of dynamic programming for the considered inventory problem reduces to a quasi-variational inequality (QVI) (Bensoussan & Lions, 1987) that is solved to obtain an optimal impulse control policy and hence an optimal inventory policy.
-Among these papers are those of Bensoussan and Tapiero (1982), Bensoussan et al. (2005, 2009).
-Although the problem of joint pricing and inventory policy $(s, S, p)$ , where $p$ stands for price, has been extensively investigated in a dynamic setting (Chen & Simchi-Levy, 2004a, 2004b; Chen et al., 2006; Song et al., 2009), the problem of joint goodwill advertising and inventory policy remains largely unexamined.
-Huh and Janakiraman (2008) consider a broad class of decisions, such as pricing and advertising, that influence demand.
+Perera and Sethi (2022) provide an exhaustive survey of (s, S) policies in various settings, that is, discrete- and continuous-time reviews, finite- and infinite-time horizons, discounted- and average-cost objectives, backlogging and lost-sales settings, standard and generalised demand and cost structures, deterministic and stochastic delivery lead times, single- and multi-product settings, and coordinated pricing-inventory control.6 Among the most representative extensions are those relating to Markovian demand (Sethi and Cheng 1997), demand Bayesian learning (Larson, Olson, and Sharma 2001), generalised loss functions (Benkherouf and Sethi 2010), lost sales (Bensoussan, Crouhy, and Proth 1983; Zipkin 2008), multiple items (Silver 1974), cutoff transaction size (Hollier, Makj, and Lam 1995), information delay (Bensoussan et al. 2009), deteriorating items (Ravichandran 1995), supply chain management (Kelle and Milne 1999), and competing suppliers (Fox, Metters, and Semple 2006).
+As in our study, some important papers assume a Wiener process demand where the Bellman equation of dynamic programming for the considered inventory problem reduces to a quasi-variational inequality (QVI) (Bensoussan and Lions 1987) that is solved to obtain an optimal impulse control policy and hence an optimal inventory policy.
+Among these papers are those of Bensoussan and Tapiero (1982), Bensoussan, Liu, and Sethi (2005), and Benkherouf and Bensoussan (2009).

+Though the problem of joint pricing and inventory policy (s, S, p) , where p stands for price, has been extensively investigated in a dynamic setting (Chen and Simchi-Levi 2004a; 2004b; Chen, Ray, and Song 2006; Song, Ray, and Boyaci 2009), the problem of joint goodwill advertising and inventory policy remains largely unexamined.
+Huh and Janakiraman (2008) consider a broad class of decisions, such as pricing and advertising, that influence the demand.
 In their study, a stationary, single-stage inventory system is assumed, so the dynamic impact of these decisions is not considered.
-To characterize the most protective voluntary environmental effort pattern associated with an $(s, S)$ inventory policy, we follow the approach that consists of reducing the
+To characterise the most protective voluntary environmental effort pattern associated with an (s, S) inventory policy, we follow the approach that consists of reducing the (s, S) inventory problem to a QVI (Benkherouf and Bensoussan 2009; Bensoussan and Tapiero 1982; Bensoussan, Liu, and Sethi 2005), with the innovation that the state of the system is determined by a continuous control of voluntary environmental efforts.
+The optimal voluntary environmental efforts are then determined as a feedback policy on the inventory level which depends on an impulse control, given as an increasing sequence of stopping times at which a certain quantity of products is produced.